 There are total 26 countries got this privilege.
 They are having many cultural and natural World Heritage Sites in their respected country.
 In India, until now, there are total 32 heritage sites.
 Each site got a fund from the UNESCO which helps to develop the respective site.
 It also helps to increase the development of the country’s tourism.
 And mostly, creates a huge popularity among tourists to visit that place.

 Let’s explore more inside.
-The following are the Seven Must-Visit Cultural World Heritage Sites from the state of Delhi, Uttar Pradesh, and Rajasthan.
+The following are the seven must-visit Cultural World Heritage Sites from the state of Delhi, Uttar Pradesh, and Rajasthan.
 And I believe, as a World Heritage Traveler, you shouldn’t miss visiting. 🙂

 Words are too less to describe the fascinating beauty of Taj Mahal, and this is my most favorite cultural heritage site among seven.
 Taj Mahal is located in Agra, Uttar Pradesh and has been listed as World Heritage Site by UNESCO in 1983.
-The specialty about this monument is its white marble beauty and the touchy story behind the creation.
+The specialty of this monument is its white marble beauty and the touchy story behind the creation.
 Taj Mahal is also the Seven New Wonder of the World.

 Humayun’s Tomb in New Delhi is one of the most beautiful creations by the Mughals.
 You can’t just stop looking on it.
-This is what I felt when I saw it for the first time. 🙂 The beauty on red sandstone is the specialty of this monument.
+This is what I felt when I saw it for the first time. 🙂 The beauty of red sandstone is the specialty of this monument.
 UNESCO selected Humayun’s Tomb as World Heritage Site in 1993.

 I’ve loved everything about Fatehpur Sikri in Uttar Pradesh.
 This red sandstone old city took me to that time when Mughal Akbar used to rule this place.
 There are much to explore inside the Fatehpur Sikri.
-The fascinating and powerful history behind this city is the specialty about this heritage site.
+The fascinating and powerful history behind this city is the specialty of this heritage site.
 At least, as an old history lover, you shouldn’t miss visiting.
 Fatehpur Sikri has been listed as World Heritage Site by UNESCO in 1986.

 A Minar (Tower) with 240 feet height during the old time in 1193 is not more than enough to stun you?
 If not yet, then you got to visit and see this Islamic architect in New Delhi.
 The specialty about this monument is its stunning calligraphy (inscribed Arabic text) artwork on Minar.
 Qutub Minar has been listed as World Heritage Site by UNESCO in 1993.